iterative/dvc.org/content/docs/command-reference/run.md

 `params.yaml` by itself and use the params specified above (`seed,train.lr,train.epochs`).
-DVC will keep an eye on these param values (as well as on the regular dependency files) and know that the stage should be reproduced if/when they change.ee `dvc params` for more details.
+DVC will keep an eye on these param values (as well as on the regular dependency files) and know that the stage should be reproduced if/when they change.
+See `dvc params` for more details.

 ## Example: chaining stages (build a pipeline)